We released the latest version of VNCproject with a massively redesigned and optimized timesheet section.

 - Comment columns: Controller, developers and team lead can add feedback and comments directly into the timesheet in VNCproject.
 It’s not necessary to export the timesheet.

-- Medal: After ticket closure we show the achieved medal for each ticket.
+- Medal: After ticket closure we show the achieved medal for each ticket in the Agile Board.

 We added further improvements, including the adaption of the desktop layout to the mobile version, several layout improvements and minor bug fixes.